jraanamo/house250k/content/post/introduction.md

 tags: []

 ---
-## Different Angle?
+## A Different Angle?

 I could imagine that building a house is very different from country to country.
 The rules and legislations are different.
 The cost of material and labour are different.
-The climates are different.
-The nature and landscape and even the underlying soil is different.
+The climate is different.
+The nature and the landscape and even the underlying soil _is_ different.
 And people who live in them are _very_ different.

 The web is full of blogs about _How I built my house_.
 But they are mostly targeted to people living in the same country.
 For example, there are plenty of very informative  blogs about houses being build in Finland - but they are all usually in Finnish.
 This blog aims to provide a quite detailed and technical perspective about how it is to build a private house in Finland.
 For people to read from different countries and maybe to compare with their own projects.

-## Goal
+## The Goal

 The house about to be built has 150m2 (or 1614 square feet) and should comfortably fit two adults and two children.
 It will be mostly made out of wood and needs to be well isolated to be cost efficient.
 It should be contemporary, timeless, and it should melt into it's surroundings.
 So basically a typical Scandinavian building.